pawamoy/copier-pdm/docs/work.md

 This action is actually a composition of several checks:

-- `check-code-quality`: Check the code quality.
+- `check-quality`: Check the code quality.
 - `check-dependencies`: Check for vulnerabilities in dependencies.
 - `check-docs`: Check if the documentation builds correctly.
 - `check-types`: Check if the code is correctly typed.